All Products

 Prerequisites

-• A namespace is created in the cluster.
+• A namespace is created.
 For more information, see Manage namespaces and resource quotas.
-In this example, the namespace is named arms-demo.
+In this example, a namespace named arms-demo is used.

 • The version of the JDK is supported by Application Monitoring.
 ARMS supports the following JDK versions: